ML-Bioinfo-CEITEC/ENNGene/README.md

 Each input type later corresponds to a branch in the neural network.
  * Sequence – one-hot encoded RNA or DNA sequence.
 Requires reference genome/transcriptome in a fasta file.
  * Secondary structure – computed by [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) package, one-hot encoded.
 (Also requires the reference genome in fasta file).
  * Conservation score – counted based on the user provided reference file/s.
+This option is the most time-consuming, we advise to use it judiciously.

 `Apply strand` Choose to apply (if available) or ignore strand information.